top_part_of_logo

-Loan Forms Explained
+Loan Forms and the Loan Process Explained

-Your mortgage loan will begin with you completing and/or signing several loan forms.
+Your mortgage loan will begin with you completing and/or digitally signing several loan forms.
 We will send these to you, but you can get an advance look by clicking on the links on this page.

-The loan forms, along with your loan file exhibits (such as a pay stub or W2) allow the loan underwrtier to make a decision.
+The loan forms, along with your loan file exhibits (such as a pay stub or W2) allows the loan underwritere to make a decision.
 Keep in mind that your initial forms are not a contract, they do not bind you or the lender to a particular loan program, rate, or amount.
 The purpose of the initial loan forms is to get your application moving forward so that the more important decisions, such as the rate lock, can be made by you.

 Below is a list of the most common forms, and an explanation about each one.